indrag49/QGameTheory/README.md

 Author: "Indranil Ghosh"

 Description: General purpose toolbox for simulating quantum versions of game theoretic models.
-Quantum versions of models that have been handeled are: Penny Flip Game, Prisoner's Dilemma, Two Person Duel, Battle of the Sexes, Newcomb's Paradox, Hawk and Dove Game and Monty Hall Problem.
+Quantum versions of models that have been handled are: Penny Flip Game, Prisoner's Dilemma, Two Person Duel, Battle of the Sexes, Newcomb's Paradox, Hawk and Dove Game, and Monty Hall Problem.

-News: Selected as one of the JUNE 2020 : "Top 40" New CRAN Packages, picked by Joseph Rickert [@RStudioJoe](https://twitter.com/RStudioJoe)
+News: Selected as one of the JUNE 2020: "Top 40" New CRAN Packages, picked by Joseph Rickert [@RStudioJoe](https://twitter.com/RStudioJoe)

 1. [R Community Blog](https://rviews.rstudio.com/2020/07/27/june-2020-top-40-new-cran-packages/)